RestAuth/RestAuthCommon/doc/install/from-source.rst

 +++++++++++++++++

 First, you will need to install the `mimeparse <https://code.google.com/p/mimeparse/>`_ library.
-You can do this either via methods provided by your operating system, using easy_install (with superuser privileges):
+You can do this either via methods provided by your operating system, using :command:`pip`:

 .. code-block:: bash

-   easy_install mimeparse
+   pip install mimeparse

 ... or by downloading and installing the source by hand: